DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 - `1.1.0`
 	- Fire Shield
-		- Now is guaranteed to proc after taking more than 10% of your health, instead of scaling with health lost.
+		- Now is guaranteed to proc after taking more than 10% of your max health, instead of scaling with health lost.
-		- Increased Blast Radius from 12m -> 20m
+		- Increased Blast Radius from 12m -> 16m

-		*Left out RoRR's knockback force scaling since it would antisynergize with melee characters.*
+		- Ignite now procs before the blast attack.

 	- Snake Eyes
 		- Same implementation as in RoRR.
 7% (+7%) crit chance on Shrine fail, stacks up to 6 times.
 Resets each map (but persists between respawns).

 	- Golden Gun
 		- Fixed buff being cleansable by Blast Shower.

+	- Jar of Souls
+		- Boss ghost damage increased from 200% -> 300%

+		*Noticed most boss ghosts severely underperforming compared to normal mobs.*

 	- Lost Doll
 		- Reduced cost from 33% HP -> 25% HP